qusers/Q/tutorials/Tyk2/README.md

   (recommended > 16000);
 - `--neq-eq-steps 1000`: endpoint equilibration steps between successive switches (recommended > 250);
+- `--neq-relax-steps 5000`: length of the one-time endpoint relaxation run at lambda = 0 and lambda = 1 before the first switch, settling the nearly-decoupled ligand at each endpoint (~10 ps at 2 fs).
+The first switching iteration uses this longer relaxation;
+  later iterations use the shorter `--neq-eq-steps` spacing;
 - `-L 8` (`--neq-steepness`): steepness of the sigmoidal lambda schedule l(t) = 1/[1+e^(L(t-0.5))]; higher values spend more time near lambda = 0 and lambda = 1,
   lower values approach a linear schedule (recommended 4–16);